How do you know when it is time to redesign your website?

 Such is the case with your website.
 Think of your website just like a physical store.
 When people land on your website and see a dated, tired old design, they will go elsewhere.

 If your website is old, you may lose business even if your company provides superior products and services.
-And even more so if your competitors have modern, nicer, and regularly updated websites.
+And even more so if your competitors have modern, nicer, and regularly updated websites, And if you have employees working remotely you need to know how to track remote employees so that you can make sure they are doing the work correctly.

 Perceptions Of Outdated Website